AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ## Access Control

-The Experimentation panel is available to all CJA users.
+The Experimentation panel is available to all Customer Journey Analytics (CJA) users.
 No Admin rights or other permissions are required.
 However, the setup requires labels in data views that only Admins can assign.

 ## Terminology